Rigid connections and $F$-isocrystals: Deformations of flat connections in positive characteristic

 \section{Deformations of flat connections in positive characteristic}

-{In this appendix we describe an alternative approach to Theorem \ref{thm:nilp} which does not use the classical Simpson correspondence.
-Furthermore it allows one to deduce stronger statements in the case of cohomological rigidity (see Corollary \ref{cor:p_coh_rigid}).}
+{In this appendix we describe an alternative approach to Theorem \ref{thm:nilp} which does not rely on the classical Simpson correspondence.
+Furthermore, it allows one to deduce stronger statements in the case of cohomological rigidity (see Corollary \ref{cor:p_coh_rigid}).}

-Let $(Z, \sO_Z(1))$ be a smooth projective variety defined over a perfect field $k$ of characteristic $p$.
+Let $Z$ be a smooth projective variety defined over a perfect field $k$ of characteristic $p$.
 We denote by $Z'$ is Frobenius twist, by $F\colon Z\to Z'$ the relative Frobenius.
-In the applications, $Z$ is the fibre $X_s$ at a closed point $s$ of a scheme $S$ of finite type over $\Z$ over which a smooth complex projective variety $X$ is defined, and $k$ is the residue field of $s$.
-In particular, $k$ is finite.
+In the applications, $Z$ is the fibre $X_s$ at a closed point $s$ of a scheme $S$ of finite type over $\Z$ over which a smooth complex projective variety $X$ is defined, and $k$ is the residue field of $s$ (which is finite).

-\begin{remark} By construction, for $(E,\nabla)$ a rank $r$ integrable connection on $Z$, the point $a\in \A_{Z'}(k)$ from Theorem~\ref{thm:BNR} has coordinates $a_i \in H^0(Z', {\rm Sym}^{i}(\Omega^1_{Z'}))$ from \eqref{1}.
+\begin{remark} By construction, for $(E,\nabla)$ a rank $r$ integrable connection on $Z$, the point $a\in \A_{Z'}(k)$ from Theorem \ref{thm:BNR} has coordinates $a_i \in H^0(Z', {\rm Sym}^{i}(\Omega^1_{Z'}))$ from \eqref{1}.